hemachaitanya/interview-related-/selfintroduction.md

 * myself hemalatha bijjam from ongole ; prakasham district

-* currently i am working as a devops engineer as configuration management and build management from past 2 years on infinity computer solutions.
+* currently i am working as a devops engineer as configuration management and build management from past 2 years on C L  InfoTech.

 * troughout my career i had opertunity to work on devops projects .